 We can’t blame anyone for wanting to visit this special park, but if the crowds become overwhelming, you’ve got options!

-The incredible Blue Ridge Parkway winds through Nantahala National Forest, so if you’ve been wanting to drive this amazing stretch of pavement, now is the time to plan your trip.
+The incredible Blue Ridge Parkway winds through Nantahala National Forest, so if you want to drive this amazing stretch of pavement, now is the time to plan your trip.

 Highlights of Nantahala National Forest